Nebraska Zephyr

-The Nebraska Zephyr was a streamlined passenger train operated by the Chicago, Burlington and Quincy Railroad (CB&Q, commonly known by the shorter name of "Burlington") between Chicago, Illinois; Omaha, Nebraska; and Lincoln, Nebraska, from 1947 to 1971.
+The Nebraska Zephyr is a streamlined passenger train operated from 1947 to 1971 by the Chicago, Burlington and Quincy Railroad (CB&Q, commonly known as the "Burlington") between Chicago, Illinois; Omaha, Nebraska; and Lincoln, Nebraska.
 Until 1968, the service was provided by two Twin Cities Zephyr articulated trainsets — the "Train of the Gods" and "Train of the Goddesses" — that became synonymous with it.
 The Nebraska Zephyr was one of many trains discontinued when Amtrak began operations in 1971.
 The "Train of the Goddesses" set is preserved at the Illinois Railway Museum in Union, Illinois.

 History

 The Burlington introduced the Nebraska Zephyr on the Chicago–Omaha–Lincoln route on November 16, 1947, replacing the Ak-Sar-Ben Zephyr.
 The Zephyr joined four other trains on the route: the Exposition Flyer, Denver Zephyr, Ak-Sar-Ben, and Fast Mail.
 On-board services included a parlor car, dining car, and cocktail lounge.
 The trains operated on a daylight schedule between Chicago and Lincoln.
 Westbound #11 departed Chicago at 12:45 PM and arrived in Lincoln at 10:30 PM.
 Eastbound #12 departed Lincoln at 11:00 AM and arrived in Chicago at 8:45 PM.
 The 551 mi trip took 9 hours 45 minutes, an average speed of 56 mph.

 Although the Burlington removed the distinctive "Zephyr" trainsets in February 1968, the train continued to operate as the Nebraska Zephyr, albeit with reduced service.
 A June 1968 timetable advertised a "dinette coach" as the only amenity, and the running time had lengthened to 11 hours 30 minutes.
 The Nebraska Zephyr lost its name prior to its discontinuance on April 30, 1971.